 The spending limit could prevent you from deploying or using certain third-party and Microsoft services.
 Here are the situations where you should remove the spending limit on your subscription.

-- You plan to deploy first party images like Oracle and services such as Azure DevOps Services.
-This situation causes you to exceed your spending limit almost immediately and causes your subscription to be disabled.
+- You plan to deploy first party images like Oracle or services such as Azure DevOps Services.
+This situation causes you to reach your spending limit almost immediately and causes your subscription to be disabled.

 - You have services and resources with settings like virtual IP addresses that you don't want to lose.
-These settings are lost when the services and resources are de-allocated.
+These settings are lost when your reach your spending limit and the services and resources are de-allocated.

 Turn on the spending limit after removing

-This feature is available only when the spending limit has been removed indefinitely.
-Change it to turn on automatically at the start of the next billing period.
+This feature is available only when the spending limit has been removed indefinitely for subscription types that include credits over multiple months.
+You can use this feature to turn on your spending limit automatically at the start of the next billing period.

 - Click the yellow banner to change the spending limit option.